 - motors control module,

-Additionaly, it was used encoders modules and distance sensors directly connected with main module.
+Additionally, it was used encoders modules and distance sensors directly connected with the main module.

-The idea behind the system is that the computer gains information about robot state and environment using connected modules with sensors.
+The idea behind the system is that the computer gains information about the robot state and environment using connected modules with sensors.
 The main unit process data and is responsible for localization and decision processes.
-Moreover, it controls robot drives through motors module.
-The platform computer is connected with ground station by Wi-Fi.
-On the ground station is running user application where user can control robot and supervise it work.
+Moreover, it controls robot drives through the motors module.
+The platform computer is connected with the ground station by Wi-Fi.
+On the ground, the station is running a user application where the user can control a robot and supervise its work.

 Motors control module

 To control motors was designed dedicated hardware module.
-The motors control module supports four DC motors and four incremental encoders with quadrupe outputs.
-The module will be described more precisely in other note.
+The motors control module supports four DC motors and four incremental encoders with quadruple outputs.
+The module will be described more precisely in another post.

-To provide robot informations about it’s state and enviroment state was designed sensors module.
-It retrieves data from sensors like a accelerometers, gyroscopes, compasses, distance sensors and GPS module.
+To provide robot information about its state and environment state it was designed the sensors module.
+It retrieves data from sensors like an accelerometer, gyroscopes, compasses, distance sensors, and GPS module.
 Then it sends it to the host computer.

-As a higher level control unit it was used Raspberry Pi B minicomputer.
-It is cheap and sufficient to that purposes.
-Moreover, Raspberry Pi has a very large community what is helpful in development process.
+As a higher-level control unit, it was used Raspberry Pi B minicomputer.
+It is cheap and sufficient for that purpose.
+Moreover, Raspberry Pi has a very large community what is helpful in the development process.
 Features of Raspberry Pi: